 Royal Unibrew must be a safe and healthy place to work for its employees; the Group focuses on preventive measures to avoid employees being worn out and incurring work-related injuries and works actively to promote job satisfaction.

-Near-accidents are registered and followed up daily with a view to establishing preventive measures as quickly as possible in order to avoid accidents.
+In most production sites and representing more than 75% of produced volume near-accidents are registered and followed up daily with a view to establishing preventive measures as quickly as possible in order to avoid accidents.

-In 2017, follow-up was performed on the findings of a job satisfaction measurement made in the period from December 2016 to February 2017 among all employees, and measures have been taken locally to identify factors that may contribute towards higher job satisfaction.
+Also, in 2018, follow-up was performed on the findings of a job satisfaction measurement made in the period from December 2016 to February 2017 among all employees, and measures have been taken locally to identify factors that may contribute towards higher job satisfaction.

-A target for the maximum number of occupational accidents per million work hours has been defined, and all occupational accidents are registered.
 A job satisfaction survey is regularly carried out among all employees.
 The survey results in an overall job satisfaction score and provides us with the possibility of monitoring developments in the area.